Red Velvet Swiss Roll

 • Dust a clean, lint free towel generously with powdered sugar.
 You can also use wax or parchment paper, but they will hold onto moisture as the cake cools and make it sticky.

-• In a large bowl, whisk eggs and sugar until the eggs become pale yellow, triple in volume and ribbon off the beater.
+• In a large bowl, whisk eggs, and sugar until the eggs become pale yellow, triple in volume and ribbon off the beater.
+Carefully mix in the vanilla, vinegar and food coloring.

 • Gradually add dry ingredients into egg mixture, folding gently.